rstudio/shiny-workflows/README.md

 ## `shiny-workflow` development

+#### Adopting a feature

+Reasons to consider a feature:
+* If more than two repos needs custom work, it should be considered.
+* If all other repos could benefit from an installation step, even if they are currently not utilized.
+(Ex: phantomJS, tinytex)

+Reasons to NOT consider a feature:
+* Trying to appease a single repo.
+General response: The repo can run more compute cycles / jobs to meet their needs
+* The feature imposes behavior that no other repos are performing or willing to adopt.
+Ex: Auto setting the package version in `package.json`

+#### Updates to workflows or actions

 If updates are made to the workflows, the `v1` tag must be (forcefully) moved forward to the latest value within the `rstudio/shiny-workflows`.
 To do this, run:

 ``` bash
 git tag -f v1
 git push origin --tags -f
 ```

 ## License ![CC0 licensed](https://img.shields.io/github/license/r-lib/actions)